-I am a postdoctoral researcher in the Technology for Emerging Markets Group at Microsoft Research India.
-I recently completed my PhD at the University of California, Berkeley School of Information, where I was a member of the Technology and Infrastructure for Emerging Regions Research Group.
+I am a Senior Lecturer in the University of Cape Town Department of Computer Science, and a member of the UCT Centre in Information and Communications Technologies for Development (ICT4D).
+Previously, I was a postdoctoral researcher in the Technology for Emerging Markets Group at Microsoft Research India.
+I completed my PhD at the University of California, Berkeley School of Information, where I was a member of the Technology and Infrastructure for Emerging Regions Research Group.

 From January 2009-April 2010, I was living in Mbarara, Uganda conducting my dissertation research.
 While there I was also volunteering as a visiting lecturer at the Mbarara University of Science and Technology (MUST), and working on ICT projects for HEAL Africa Hospital in Goma, Democratic Republic of Congo.